 We saw all this in the financial crisis of 2007-08, since when banks in the UK alone have been bailed out by the state to the sum of £124 billion, while the workers have been subjected to an ongoing policy of fiscal austerity paid for by the poorest and most vulnerable members of our society over the past 12 years.
 And the same thing is happening again with the coronavirus crisis, which is every bit as financial as the crisis of 2007-08.

-So, this week the UK billionaire and tax-exile Richard Branson, following government advice, has announced that the 8,500 workers in his company Virgin Atlantic will take enforced and unpaid leave for 8 weeks.
-At the same time, he has applied to the UK government for financial relief of £7.5 billion — not in order to pay his suspended workers, but to cover his capital losses from the suspension of commerce forced upon capitalism by the spread of the virus.
+As an example of which, this week the billionaire and tax-exile Richard Branson, following UK Government advice, has announced that the 8,500 workers in his company Virgin Atlantic will take enforced and unpaid leave for 8 weeks.
+At the same time, he has applied to the UK Government for financial relief of £7.5 billion — not in order to pay his suspended workers, but to cover his capital losses from the suspension of commerce forced upon capitalism by the spread of the virus.

 Branson — despite threatening to sue the NHS for not being awarded the contract to privatise healthcare to children in Surrey and receiving an undisclosed settlement in return — is neither the richest nor the most venal of the world’s capitalists.
 Indeed, he is a small fish in the global economic ocean.
 There are currently 2,816 billionaires in the world, with a total wealth of $11.2 trillion.
 That’s more than the wealth of the poorest 4.6 billion people in the world, and four times the anticipated losses from the coronavirus pandemic.
 We must assume that every one of these billionaires is instigating similar layoffs of thousands of workers, and making similar requests to our governments for millions of dollars of compensation for loss of capital.
 However, that’s not all they’ll be doing.

 Capitalism always capitalises on crises, whether of housing, the environment or war, and this one will be no different.
-Ernesto Guevara wrote of the kind of economic crisis that will undoubtedly hit the world economy this year: ‘Depressions are when the monopolies see their profits increased, and when they consolidate their economic empire, absorbing all the small ones, all the sardines in this ocean of economic struggle.’
-The banks and the billionaires of the world emerged from the global financial crisis richer and more powerful than they were before it, and the workers — who are yet to emerge from that crisis — continue to be further impoverished by the government policies implemented to ensure the increased accumulation of wealth in fewer and fewer hands.
+The banks and the billionaires of the world emerged from the global financial crisis richer and more powerful than they were before it, and the workers — who are yet to emerge from that crisis — continue to be further impoverished by government policies implemented to ensure the increased accumulation of wealth in fewer and fewer hands.
 Through different government policies directed towards the same ends, capitalists such as Richard Branson will emerge from the coronavirus crisis richer than they are now, with the losses to their empires recuperated in promissory notes written out to them, on our behalf, by our governments.
 However much of the estimated $2.7 million or more that will be lost from global GDP, it is the workers of the world who will pay it.

 To this same end, while advising businesses to suspend trading and send their workers home, Johnson has issued no legislation compelling insurance companies to compensate their owners for loss of earnings.
 Indeed, the Association of British Insurers has already clarified that only a tiny minority of the very largest companies have the policies to cover against losses due to infectious diseases.
 Instead, the new Chancellor of the Exchequer, the former Goldman Sachs analyst and hedge-fund manager Rishi Sunak, has announced a £350 billion package of loans and grants to support businesses through the crisis, plus the abolition of business rates for all retailers, leisure outlets and hospitality firms.
-Despite this state subsidised protection of private employers, many of these businesses will fail financially from the loss of trade and be swallowed up — just as Guevara said — by the bigger fish like Branson, who have the capital to wait out the crisis and the ears of the government ministers that set legislation determining who gets compensated.
+Despite this state subsidised protection of private employers, many of these businesses will fail financially from the loss of trade and be swallowed up by the bigger fish like Branson, who have the capital to wait out the crisis and the ears of the Government Ministers that set legislation determining who gets compensated.

 So, what’s the answer?
 How can we respond to this latest crisis of capitalism — not in order to shore it up and come out the other side more impoverished and under even more draconian legislation than we are now?
 There is only one answer, and that is to turn this virus to our own ends.
 That doesn’t mean capitalising on it, as Branson and his fellow vulture capitalists are doing, but rather by socialising it.